Fans face the biggest challenge in Brazil - Valcke

 "The biggest challenge will be for them," Valcke told a group of international news agency reporters.
 "It will not be for the media, it will not be for the teams, it will not be for the officials, it will be for the fans.

-"I know it's difficult to speak without creating a number of problems...but my message to the fans would be just make sure you are organized when you go to Brazil.
+"I know it's difficult to speak without creating a number of problems...but my message to the fans would be just make sure you are organised when you go to Brazil.

 "Don't just turn up thinking it is in Germany, that it's easy to move around the country.
 In Germany, you could sleep in your car, you can't do that (in Brazil)."